-Under the terms of the First Collaboration and License Agreement, the Company has granted a worldwide, exclusive license to ARO-AMG1, an undisclosed genetically validated cardiovascular target.
+Under the terms of the ARO-AMG1 Agreement, the Company has granted an option to a worldwide, exclusive license to ARO-AMG1, an undisclosed genetically validated cardiovascular target.
 The collaboration between the Company and Amgen is governed by a joint steering committee comprised of an equal number of representatives from each party.
 The Company is also responsible for developing, optimizing and manufacturing the candidate through certain preclinical efficacy and toxicology studies to determine whether the candidate the Company has developed meets the required criteria as defined in the agreement (the "Arrowhead Deliverable").
 If this is achieved, Amgen will then have the option to an exclusive license for the intellectual property generated through the Company's development efforts, and will likely assume all development, regulatory and commercialization efforts for the candidate upon the option exercise.
-The Company has determined that the significant deliverables under the First Collaboration and License Agreement include the license, the joint research committee and the development and manufacturing activities toward achieving the Arrowhead Deliverable.
-The Company also determined that, pursuant to the accounting guidance governing revenue recognition on multiple element arrangements, the license and collective undelivered activities and services do not have standalone value due to the specialized nature of the activities and services to be provided by the Company will recognize revenue on a straight-line basis from October 1, 2016, through September 30, 2018.
+The Company has determined that the significant deliverables under the ARO-AMG1 Agreement include the license, the joint research committee and the development and manufacturing activities toward achieving the Arrowhead Deliverable.
+The Company also determined that, pursuant to the accounting guidance governing revenue recognition on multiple element arrangements, the license and collective undelivered activities and services do not have standalone value due to the specialized nature of the activities and services to be provided by the Company.
+Therefore, the deliverables are not separable and, accordingly, the license and undelivered services are being treated as a single unit of accounting.
+The Company will recognize revenue on a straight-line basis from October 1, 2016, through September 30, 2018.
 The due date for achieving the Arrowhead Deliverable is September 28, 2018.
-The Company received the upfront payment of \$5 million due under this agreement in September 31, 2016.
+The Company received the upfront payment of \$5 million due under this agreement in September 2016.
+The initial \$5 million payment was recorded as Deferred Revenue, and \$0.6 million of this was amortized into Revenue during the three months ended December 31, 2017.
+Of the initial \$5 million payment, approximately \$1.9 million remained as Deferred Revenue as of December 31, 2017.

-Under the terms of the Second Collaboration and License Agreement, the Company has granted a worldwide, exclusive license to ARO-LPA.
-The collaboration between the Company and Amgen is governed by a joint research committee comprised of an equal number of representatives from each party, however Amgen has the final decision making authority regarding ARO-LPA in this committee.
+Under the terms of the ARO-LPA (AMG-890) Agreement, the Company has granted a worldwide, exclusive license to ARO-LPA (AMG-890).
+The collaboration between the Company and Amgen is governed by a joint research committee comprised of an equal number of representatives from each party, however Amgen has the final decision making authority regarding ARO-LPA (AMG-890) in this committee.
 The Company is also responsible for assisting Amgen in the oversight of certain development and manufacturing activities, most of which are to be covered at Amgen's cost.
-The Company has determined that the significant deliverables under the Second Collaboration and License Agreement include the license and the oversight of certain of the development and manufacturing activities.
+The Company has determined that the significant deliverables under the ARO-LPA (AMG-890) Agreement include the license and the oversight of certain of the development and manufacturing activities.
 The Company also determined that, pursuant to the accounting guidance governing revenue recognition on multiple element arrangements, the license and collective undelivered activities and services do not have standalone value due to the specialized nature of the activities and services to be provided by the Company.
 Therefore, the deliverables are not separable and, accordingly, the license and undelivered services are being treated as a single unit of accounting.
-The Company will recognize revenue on a straight-line basis from November 18, 2016 (the Hart-Scott-Rodino clearance date), through October 31, 2017, which is the date where the significant development and manufacturing related deliverables are anticipated to be completed.
-The Company received the upfront payment of \$30 million due under this agreement in November 2016.
-The initial \$30 million payment was recorded as Deferred Revenue, and \$3.7 million of this was amortized into Revenue during the three months ended December 31, 2016.
+The Company recognized revenue on a straight-line basis from November 18, 2016 (the Hart-Scott-Rodino clearance date), through October 31, 2017, which was the date where the significant development and manufacturing related deliverables were completed.
+The Company recorded as Deferred Revenue, and \$2.7 million of this was amortized into Revenue during the three months ended December 31, 2017.
+The initial \$30 million payment was recorded as Deferred Revenue, and no balance remains in Deferred Revenue as of December 31, 2017.